Last modified 23 October 2014.

 Hitler again exploits the situation, spreading his propaganda nationally through newspapers, securing support from magnates of business and industry, and establishing a national party structure.
 He promises something for all - work for the unemployed, profits to industry and small businesses, and expansion of the army and restoration of German pride.
 Public support blossoms.

 Meanwhile, Hitler meets Eva Braun during 1929.
-Braun will become Hitler's lover in 1931 after his previous mistress, Geli Raubal, who is also his niece, commits suicide.
+Braun becomes Hitler's love interest in 1931 after his previous love interest, Geli Raubal, who is also his niece, commits suicide.

 1933 - The Nazis reach a position from which they can seize power on 30 January when Hitler is appointed chancellor.
 Following the Reichstag fire on 27 February basic civil rights are suspended and the Nazis are given the right to quash political opposition.